 Running a business is hard work.
 Managing people can be harder.
 HR done well can support you in driving the effectiveness of your organisation and take some of the pressure off you, enabling you to focus on growing the business, understanding your customers and how their needs have changed and generating that all important cashflow.

-Inside Small Business (October, 2021), insidesmallbusiness
+Featured in Inside Small Business (October, 2021), insidesmallbusiness